 - how long you plan to stay

 A buyer who offers $5,000 over list but waives all protections and then has to cover a major foundation surprise didn’t “win.”
 They volunteered for a money pit.
+If something feels off, learn how to spot foundation problems before you go all-in.

 How multiple-offer situations usually work in practice